 5. Vehicle History Report

-One of the most important steps in buying a used car in Fort Worth, TX is obtaining a vehicle history report through services like Carfax or AutoCheck.
+One of the most important steps in buying a used car is obtaining a vehicle history report through services like Carfax or AutoCheck.
 This report provides valuable information such as:

 If the seller is hesitant to provide a report, consider it a red flag.